 Note: The ScholarlyMarkdown Project is currently in early alpha and should be considered extremely experimental.
-This website is also under heavy construction and is essentially a draft copy for a much more complete site, which will be launched somewhere around fall 2015.
+This website is essentially a draft copy for a much more complete site.
 Please bookmark this page or follow the maintainer on Twitter

 Let’s keep the dream of academic writing using Markdown alive.

 ScholarlyMarkdown is a syntax/standard/best-practice of scholarly and academic communication that is web-first, semantic XML-second, and LaTeX/Word a close third.
 Its main goal is to produce a semantically model of a scholarly article based on Markdown input, and translate it to a variety of formats that is suitable for both online scholarly communication, archiving, and publication.